linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### Backup

-UOS provides backup by initialization and backup through Control Center.
+UnionTech OS provides backup by initialization and backup through Control Center.

 ##### Backup by initialization